ChenxiZhang7/is477outliers/ProjectPlan.md

   ### Phase 3 — Analysis and Final Development (Apr 20 – May 3)

-  - **Spatial matching of cameras to crashes** (Apr 22) — *Mustafa / Chenxi*

-    Match speed camera locations to nearby crash events using latitude and longitude, since no shared geographic identifier exists between the two datasets. *(Module 7-8: Data integration)*

   - **Perform detailed analysis** (Apr 25) — *All*

-    Analyze the relationship between daily violation counts and crash frequency and injury severity, controlling for time and location. *(Module 1: Data lifecycle)*
+    Analyze the relationship between daily violation counts and crash frequency and injury severity, controlling for time and location.

   - **Create visualizations** (Apr 26) — *All*